AqwamCreates/DataPredict-Neural/docs/Tutorials/SpatialDimensionKernelAndStride.md

 *  Four for dimension 3

-In general the output size for a given dimension can be calculated as:
+Once we have all these knowledge, we can now calculate the output size for a given dimension.
+In general the output size can be calculated as:

 ```lua